Width.ai

 Extractive summarization works to extract near exact phrases or key sentences from a given text.
 The processing pipeline is similar to that of a binary classification model that acts on each sentence.

 BertSum is a fine-tuned BERT model with a focus on extractive summarization.
 BERT is used as the encoder in this new architecture and has state of the art ability in handling long inputs and word to word relationships.
-This pipeline of using BERT as a baseline and creating a domain specific fine-tuned model is pretty popular as leveraging the baseline training can provide a large accuracy boost in the new domain and requires fewer data points.
+This pipeline is using BERT as a baseline and creating a domain specific fine-tuned model is pretty popular as leveraging the baseline training can provide a large accuracy boost in the new domain and requires fewer data points.

 The key change when going from baseline to BertSum is how the input format changes.
 We are representing individual sentences instead of the entire text at a single time so we add a [CLS] token to the front of each sentence instead of the entire document.
 When we run through the encoder we use these [CLS] tokens to represent our sentences.